walidelnozahy/cloud/docs/apps/data.md

 ## Reacting to changes

 Serverless Data emits an event every time a data item is created, updated, or deleted, which you can react to by writing an event handler.
 This lets you decouple your application and process changes to your data asynchronously.
-For example your API could set data and then immediately send a response, while your event handler can do some data aggregation or send a request to an outside service.
+For example your API could set data and then immediately send a response, while your event handler can do some data aggregation or send a request to an outside app.

 ### Defining event handlers